marijnh/Eloquent-JavaScript/11_async.md

 that would mean that a request handler can't itself perform asynchronous actions.
 A function doing asynchronous work typically returns before the work is done, having arranged for a callback to be called when it completes.
-So we need some asynchronous way—in this case, another ((callback function))—to signal when a response is available.
+So we need some asynchronous mechanism—in this case, another ((callback function))—to signal when a response is available.

 In a way, asyncronicity is _contagious_.
 Any function that calls a function that works asynchronously must itself be asynchronous, using a callback or similar mechanism to deliver its result.
-Using callback is somewhat more involved and quite a bit more error-prone than simply returning a value, so needing to structure large parts of your program that way is not great.
+Calling callback is somewhat more involved and error-prone than simply returning a value, so needing to structure large parts of your program that way is not great.